SamFleming/Symfony2-SimpleDeployScripts/README.md

 happily purring away on the destination server, with caches cleared, permissions updated, databases migrated and so on!

-__and my current working solution looks like this__:
+__my final working solution looks like this__:

     cd ~/path/to/project
     ./bin/deploy dev|stage|live

-Where the deploy live will only run if my local git repository is on the master branch.
+Where the deploy _live_ will only run if my local git repository is on the master branch.

 ## How to Use the Scripts